 Hallgrimskirkja is a Lutherian church and has a very interesting history that I will let you discover in details during your visit.
 What one must know is that the church is open to public, but the main attraction is the elevator that brings you to the top of the church.
 From there, you will get a 360° view on the whole city, and it is clearly stunning on a clear day.

-Church does not open at the same times during winter and summer, therefore, one should check on their website.
+The church does not open at the same times during winter and summer, therefore, one should check their website.
 When I visited it, the ticket to the top was 900 ISK.

 The house of Hofdi is located on Borgartun, close to the sea shore.
-The house has been built in 1909 and since then has been the house of a consul, a poet and an embassy.
-But, if it is very famous worldwide, it is because it hosted the meeting that started the end of the cold war.
+The house was built in 1909 and has since then been the house of a consul, a poet and an embassy.
+It gained some recognition worldwide because it hosted the meeting that started the end of the cold war.

 In 1986, Mikhail Gorbachev and Ronald Reagan met there to solve the issues opposing the United States and the Soviet Union.
 Inside the building are still hung the flags of the two countries.
 Nearby the house, an actual piece of the Berlin wall is standing.

 The Harpa center is the cultural center of Reykjavik.
 This is where most of the shows, big concerts, conferences and so on, happen.
-It has been built just after the economic crisis, bringing huge controversy among public opinion.
-A lot of people were wondering if it was the best way to spend public money while everybody was struggling.
-Therefore, this had been the only building of a whole complex to be built.
+It was built just after the economic crisis, causing a huge controversy among public opinion.
+A lot of people wondered whether this was the best way to spend public money while everybody was struggling.

 Beside those facts, Harpa is definitely an architectural masterpiece.
-All the external walls are entirely made out of windows making the building extremely luminous, and giving the visitors a panoramic view on Reykjavik, its old harbor and the Faxafloi Bay.
+All the external walls are entirely made out of glass and metal, making the building extremely luminous, and giving the visitors a panoramic view on Reykjavik, its old harbor and the Faxafloi Bay.

 The flea market is located by the harbor and is quite popular, both among Icelanders and tourists.
-It is complicated to tell precisely what kind of good can be purchased here, but for sure, one can find clothes, toys, souvenirs, vinyl, and food.
+It is complicated to tell precisely what kind of goods can be purchased there, but for sure, one can find clothes, toys, souvenirs, vinyl, and food.

 It is a fun experience to stroll among the different alleys of the market.
 Although if you plan to visit it, you must note that it is only open on Saturdays and Sundays from 11am to 5pm.

 After the visit of Harpa and the Flea Market, you are almost right in the middle of the city.
-You have two choices, you can either have a look at the main streets of Reykjavik: Laugavegur, Austurstræti and more, for which I recommend you to have a look at this article: A brief guide through bars and restaurants of Reykjavik city.
+You have two choices, you can either stroll down the main streets of Reykjavik: Laugavegur, Austurstræti and more, for which I recommend you to have a look at this article: A brief guide through bars and restaurants of Reykjavik city.
 For this guide, I will carry on with the places to visit during a walking tour.
 Adding restaurants and shopping streets to it is up to you.

-I recommend you to walk along the pond.
+I recommend walking along the pond.
 It is not a long walk and it is peaceful and quiet.
 On your way, you will encounter a lot of sculptures and different statues.
 Depending on which side you walk, you will either have a view on the city, or on a lot of nice houses scattered among trees.

-From the first settlers, to the arrival of Internet, the national museum relates the entire history of Iceland.
+From the first settlers, to the arrival of Internet, the national museum is a celebration to the entire history of Iceland.
 One will have the opportunity to see authentic Viking tools and tombs, learn about how Christians started to evangelize the Island and also the role Iceland had during the Second World War.

 The museum is quite big in my opinion, and if you are with children, it might be complicated to keep them focused during the whole visit which can easily take up to three hours.
 Click here to know more

 But also, there is the Whales of Iceland exhibition.
 Definitely one of my favorite so far.
-Inside of it, there are sculptures of every single type of whales and dolphins in their actual size!
+Inside of it, there are life-size sculptures of every single type of whale and dolphin!

 When I visited it in July 2018, there was just 2 or 3 languages available, but they told us many more were coming soon.